s-20/unnamed/Skills.md

 - **Talents**: Broad areas of expertise where a character has natural ability or a broad base of information; you're just a bit better at all of these things than most people.
 - **Skills**: Narrower areas of training.
 Where Talents may represent natural ability, Skills (almost) always represent specific training, education, and/or practice.
 - **Focus**: Very specific things that a character knows about or knows how to do; they can be pulled like Skills, even for a check with the Skill they're attached to.
-Foci cannot provide [Synergy](Synergy.md), however.

 Each level of precision is selected individually during character creation.
 You can have a Skill you don't have a Talent for, and even a Focus without an associated Skill or Talent.

-Talents, SKills, and Foci are pulled for checks just like [Traits](Traits.md), except that they can't be [Burned](Burn.md) for extra effort (but see the *[Burned Out Condition](Conditions.md)*).
-You may be able to burn them for a [Special Ability](SpecialAbilities.md) cost, however.
+Talents, SKills, and Foci are pulled for checks just like [Traits](Traits.md), except that they can't be [Burned](Burn.md) for extra effort (but see the [Burned Out Condition](Conditions.md)).

 ## Talents